discorgento/module-queue/README.md

         // sync it to a third-party PIM/ERP
         $response = $this->productSynchronizer->sync($product);

-        // NEW!! now you can optionally return a string as the job "result".
+        // NEW!!
+Now you can optionally return a string as the job "result".
         // This will be shown at admin in "System->(Tools) Queue Management" return "Synced.
 ID on PIM: {$response->pim_id}";
     }